 Our proud history in academic research dates back nearly fifty years.
-Today, we support academic research as co-funder of the Margaret Pyke Professor of Sexual & Reproductive Health at University College London.
+The Trust was one of the original co-funders of the Margaret Pyke Professor of Sexual & Reproductive Health at University College London.

 The Margaret Pyke Professor of Sexual & Reproductive Health, Judith Stephenson